 When you’re injured in a car accident, the liable party should be held responsible for any damages that occur as a result of the accident.
-An auto accident attorney’s work isn’t limited to getting you appropriate compensation for the property that was damaged in an accident; they can also help you claim compensation for any related medical bills.
+An automobile accident law firm’s work isn’t limited to getting you appropriate compensation for the property that was damaged in an accident; they can also help you claim compensation for any related medical bills.
 If you were recently involved in a car accident, these are some things you should know that may help you decide if you need a car accident injury lawyer.

 Who pays your medical bills after an accident?